Squealer. Do you get it? He squeals. A lot.

-In many ways, Squealer’s name says it all.
-Squealer is an extremely clever pig, “a brilliant talker, and when he was arguing some difficult point he had a way of skipping from side to side and whisking his tail which was somehow very persuasive.
+Or, as the narrator puts it, he's "a brilliant talker, and when he was arguing some difficult point he had a way of skipping from side to side and whisking his tail which was somehow very persuasive.
 The others said of Squealer that he could turn black into white" (2.2).
-Squealer becomes the mouthpiece of Napoleon's regime.
-He rises to power because of his quick mind, his nimble tongue, and the fact that he seems to have absolutely no morals whatsoever.
+He's the one-pig PR outfit of Napoleon's regime, with a quick mind, nimble tongue, and absolutely no morals whatsoever.

-Perhaps Squealer’s most despicable deception of the other animals comes with Boxer’s death.
-After Benjamin reveals to the animals that Boxer has been placed in a knacker's (horse slaughter's) van, Squealer comes to tell them that the vehicle only used to be a knacker's van.
+And then there's his excuse about Boxer: after Benjamin tells the animals that Boxer has been placed in a knacker's (horse slaughter's) van, Squealer tells them that the vehicle only used to be a knacker's van.
 It now belongs to a doctor.
-He then crafts an elaborate story about his experience at Boxer's deathbed, telling them, “It was the most affecting sight I have ever seen" (9.25).
-Boxer continues to be useful to Squealer even in his death as Squealer reminds the other animals how loyal Boxer was to the very end.
-It’s almost as if he thinks Boxer’s loyalty is great enough to erase the pigs’ betrayal.
+He even has a whole elaborate story about his experience at Boxer's deathbed: "It was the most affecting sight I have ever seen" (9.25).

 Napoleon is obviously Stalin, and Snowball is pretty obviously Trotsky, but Squealer… is a little less obvious.
 Some people think he's supposed to be Vyacheslav Molotov, Stalin's Prime Minister in the 1930s, who issued a lot of the death warrants during the Great Purge and basically sucked up to Stalin wherever possible.